worrel/dataslurp/README.md

 ## Install

 Development environment is based on [Fig][1] and [Docker][2].

-Install both according to the instructions on their respective websites, then run
+1. Install both according to the instructions on their respective websites
+2. Modify twitter-slurper/env.sh to provide your own Twitter API keys
+3. Source env.sh

+	 . twitter-slurper/env.sh

+4. Run

     fig up